 FLACC offers an accommodation, a workplace, covered travel expenses as well as a small production budget.

 The call is open for all visual artists.
 Due to the diversity of our workshops, the application is open for projects in various media and disciplines.
-Projects with interest in artistic labour, challenging the notion of a 'workplace' or with the specific technical possibilities of FLACC are preferable.
 The work period is three-month full time or around 90 days, divided in several smaller work periods between February and December 2017.

 Please use FLACC application form and excel sheet (fill in required budget) to apply. http://www.flacc.info/en/

 Every year, FLACC facilitates the realisation of 10 to 15 artists' projects in Genk, in tune with the contemporary context of art making.
 The process-based projects are developed independently of any need for presentation, and are in most cases aimed at the realization of new work.
 Core concepts here are equality, cooperation, and space for experimentation.